troyw1987/hyprlandsetup/README.md

 The script "set-hypr" will install everything for you and optionally copy all of my dotfiles.

-# Notable things come are installed:
+# Notable things which get installed:

 ```
 Wofi(App launcher) [SUPER+R]